How to Invest in Copper ETF ?

 • Direct copper price exposure

-• Copper mining companies exposure
+• Copper mining company’s exposure

 Step 2: Check Availability (India vs Global)